chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

 Social currency or Social Capital is a social scientific theory.
 It broadly considers how human interactions build relationships and trust in a community.
 The Social Currency Metric System represents the reputation of a community as measured via community trust, transparency, utility, consistency, and merit.

 Interpersonal relationships are the social fabric of communities.
 This is shown in the [Levinger’s Relationship Model](https://theadminzone.com/ams/levingers-stage-theory.1272/) and [Social Penetration Theory](https://psycnet.apa.org/record/1973-28661-000).
 Community members' sense of personal and group identity grows as they interact.
 Members build shared values, accumulate a sense of trust, encourage cooperation, and garner reciprocity through acts of [self-disclosure](https://en.wikipedia.org/wiki/Self-disclosure).
 These interactions build an increased and measurable sense of connection.
-The measure of these characteristics is called social currency. [^footnote]
+The measure of these characteristics is called social currency. <sup>2</sup>

 **Results**

 The Social Currency Metrics System is a way to sort through a fire hose of qualitative data from community interactions.
 A central premise of this approach is that community members' interactions have an impact on the community.
-The Social Currency Metrics System continually measures the sentiment [^footnote] from those interactions.
-It illustrates the reputation and level of trust between community members and leaders. [^footnote]
+The Social Currency Metrics System continually measures the sentiment <sup>3</sup> from those interactions.
+It illustrates the reputation and level of trust between community members and leaders. <sup>4</sup>

 ## Objectives